astyles97/astyles97/README.md

 - 👋 Hi, I’m @astyles97
-- 👀 I’m interested in data science
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me astyles@protonmail.com